What does SDN mean

 Traditional network architectures follow a closed model, where network devices make independent decisions on forwarding packets.
 On the other hand, OpenFlow introduces a centralized control plane that provides a global view of the network and allows administrators to define network policies and rules from a centralized location.

-Recent changes and requirements drive networks and network services to become more flexible, virtualization-aware, and API-driven.
-One major trend that is affecting the future of networking is software-defined networking ( SDN ).
+Recent changes and requirements have driven networks and network services to become more flexible, virtualization-aware, and API-driven.
+One major trend affecting the future of networking is software-defined networking ( SDN ).
 The software-defined architecture aims to extract the entire network into a single switch.

-Software-defined networking is an evolving technology defined by the Open Networking Foundation ( ONF ).
-Software Defined Networking is the physical separation of the network control plane from the forwarding plane, where a control plane controls several devices.
-This somewhat differs significantly from traditional IP forwarding that you may have used in the past.
+Software-defined networking (SDN) is an evolving technology defined by the Open Networking Foundation ( ONF ).
+It involves the physical separation of the network control plane from the forwarding plane, where a control plane controls several devices.
+This differs significantly from traditional IP forwarding that you may have used in the past.

 Therefore, SDN separates the data and control plane.
 The main driving body behind software-defined networking (SDN) is the Open Networking Foundation ( ONF ).
 Introduced in 2008, the ONF is a non-profit organization that wants to provide an alternative to proprietary solutions that limit flexibility and create vendor lock-in.

-The insertion of the ONF allowed its members to run proof of concepts on heterogeneous networking devices without requiring vendors to expose the internal code of their software.
+The insertion of the ONF allowed its members to run proof of concepts on heterogeneous networking devices without requiring vendors to expose their software’s internal code.
 This creates a path for an open-source approach to networking and policy-based controllers.
-Now let us identify the benefits of OpenFlow in the following tables.

 You may find the following useful for pre-information: